RobMolo89/Project-Portfolio-1/README.md

   + This page will be used to upload and display programs aimed at curing specific issues of pain arrising from sitting for long periods of times such as low back pain, head-aches, upper back pain, neck pain, shoulder pain and carpal tunnel syndrome.
   + This is where a lot of users will get a lot value as it is a more practical approach and they will get short term relief from their issue.

++ **Workshop & Webinars**
+  + This external link will bring the user to a page dedicated to inperson or online workshops.
+Giving them times, dates and locations with prices for each one.
+  + This is the main selling point of the whole website and where users will experience the most value by attending.